Insight

 Cage handles cases involving divorces and legal separations, allocation of parental responsibility actions, child support modifications, adoptions, paternity actions and protection orders.

-As a founding member of Cooper Ramp Cage Bucar Lewis, LLC in Denver, Cage has made it her mission to bridge the gap between the bench and the practice area, representing practitioners throughout the state through her family law advocacy.
+As a founding member of Cooper Ramp Cage Bucar Lewis, LLC in Denver, Colorado, Cage has made it her mission to bridge the gap between the bench and the practice area, representing practitioners throughout the state through her family law advocacy.

 Recognized in The Best Lawyers in America® since 2020, Cage is honored as “Lawyer of the Year” for Family Law in Denver for 2025.